-What’s the difference between the parent and grandparent super visa and the 10-year multiple entry visa?
+What’s the difference between the parent and grandparent super visa and a 10-year multiple entry visitor visa?

-The key difference is that the super visa allows multiple entry periods lasting up to 2 years.
+The key difference is that the super visa allows stays lasting up to 5 years per entry to Canada.
 Those travelling on a 10-year multiple-entry visa can only stay for up to six months per entry.

 A single-entry super visa is also available.
 This remains at the discretion of a visa officer.